XML-Travelgate/xtg-content-articles-pub/docs/hotel/FAQ.md

  - Commission = -1: the supplier has not supplied the sale price nor the commission.
 This information is obtained by signing a contract with the supplier.
  - Commission is greater than 0: X = % of the commission that is applied to the amount

-  Please go to Avail http://tech.xmltravelgate.com/docs/hotel/DSF/Avail for detailed examples.
+  Please click on [Avail](/docs/hotel/DSF/Avail) for detailed examples.